cherryontech/website/src/assets/content/dictionary/mvp.md

 ---
 title: MVP
 definition: An MVP, or Minimum Viable Product, is a version of a new product that has just enough features to be shipped to customers.
-This version is then furthur developed based on the feedback from these initial users.
+This version is then further developed based on the feedback from these initial users.
 sources:
 - sourceurl: https://www.techopedia.com/definition/27809/minimum-viable-product-mvp
 perspectives: